Mopria Alliance: Android Default Print Service

-Mopria core print technology is integrated in the Android Default Print Service offered in Android 8 and higher.
+Mopria core print technology is integrated in the Android Default Print Service.

 Windows support for Mopria certified printers

-Microsoft implemented an IPP printing solution based on the Mopria print standard enabling Windows to support Mopria certified printers.
+Microsoft implemented an IPP printing solution based on the Mopria print standard enabling Microsoft Windows to support Mopria certified printers.
+In 2023, Microsoft announced it would phase out Windows's support for third-party printer drivers—which have long tended to frustrate computer users—by 2027.

-Windows Server Hybrid Cloud Print

-Hybrid Cloud Print consists of Discovery service endpoint running on an IIS service supporting Mopria Alliance industry standard for printer discovery in the cloud.

 Mopria Scan

-Mopria Scan provides a complete scan solution and universal standard that is compatible with scan devices from most manufacturers.
+Mopria Scan provides a universal standard for scanning that is compatible with scan devices from most manufacturers.